Telefonica/mistica-ios/Sources/Mistica/Components/Sheet/README.md

 #  Sheet

 Sheet provide lightweight bottom selector view.
-They show a brief message at the bottom of the screen.
 It is possible to display different types of content, although currently support is made for a single selection list.
 Each row of the list can be composed of an icon, text and a radioButton to select the option.

 <p align="center">
 <img width="400" alt="portfolio_view" src="./docs/images/list-single-selection.png">